-Minimum entry requirement is an upper second-class honours degree (or international equivalent) with a minimum average of 65 per cent in a science subject or Philosophy (or a subject with a major philosophical component).
+An upper second-class honours degree (or international equivalent) with a minimum average of 65 per cent in a science subject or philosophy (or a subject with a major philosophical component).

 Months of entry

-The University of Bristol ranks among the top European institutions in the philosophy and history of science.
-We currently hold four major research grants to study Darwinism and Rational Choice, Epistemic Utility Theory, Homotopy Type Theory and a philosophy and medicine project on breathlessness.
+The University of Bristol is among the top UK institutions for philosophy and history of science.
 Our expertise is in a broad range of areas related to the philosophy and history of the specific sciences, including physics, biology, mathematics, logic, medicine and psychology.
 The latest Philosophical Gourmet Report (2017/18) ranked Bristol as the as the strongest department in the UK for philosophy of biology, the joint strongest for general philosophy of science and the fourth strongest for philosophy of physics.

-The emphasis of the programme is on philosophical issues arising from specific scientific disciplines, with special emphasis on physics, biology and mathematics.
+The emphasis of the programme is on philosophical issues arising from specific scientific disciplines, with a particular focus on physics, biology and mathematics.
 The history of science is studied in terms of the philosophical debate about the nature of scientific method and knowledge.

-You will be an active member of the department’s flourishing research culture.
-All students are encouraged to participate in both the weekly departmental research seminar and the weekly Philosophy and History of Science research seminar, which often features well-known scholars in the field, from Bristol and beyond.
-There is also a weekly postgraduate seminar, where you are encouraged to present your own work, and where you will learn to develop argumentative strategies in a supportive environment.
+As a postgraduate student, you will be an active member of the department’s flourishing research culture.
+You will be encouraged to attend and participate in both the weekly departmental research seminar and in the Philosophy and History of Science seminar, which often features well-known scholars in the field, from Bristol and beyond.
+There is also a weekly postgraduate seminar, where you may present your own work before your peers and learn to develop your argumentative strategies in a supportive environment.

 Qualification and course duration